-Category Effect Average Frequency (1 cycle = 11 years) Scale Descriptor Exercise of event will influence severity of effects Solar Radiation Storms Flux level of ≥ 10 MeV particles (lons) Number of events when flux level was me.
+Category F/fact Average Frequency (1 cycle = 11 years) Scale Descriptor Exercises of event will influence severity of effects I had a second Solar Radiation Storms Flax level of ≥ 10 MeV particles (lons) Number of events when flux level was me.
 S 5 Extreme Biological : unavoidable high radiation hazard to astronauts on EVA (cettra vehicular activity); passengers and crew in high-flying aircraft at high latitudes may be exposed to radiation risk.
-Stabilite operations : satellites may be madered usaless, memory impacts our cause loss of control, may cause scribe no image data, star-trackers may be unable to locate sources; permanent damage to solar panels passable.
-Other systems : complete blackout of HF (high frequency) communications possible through the polar regions, and position error make assignation operations externally difficult.
-10. Fevrer than 1 per eyel S 4 Severe Biological: unavoidable radiation hazard to astronauts on EVA; passengers and crew in high-flying alteraft at high latitudes may be exposed to radiation risis.
-Satellite operations: may capenionee memory device problems and noise on imaging systems; star-tracker problems may cause memation problems, and solar panel efficiency can be degraded.
-Other systems : blockout of HF radio communications through the polar regions and increased acvigation errors over several days are likely.
-10 3 per cycle S 3 Strong Elizagical: radiation hazard avoidance recommended for astronauts on EVA; passengers and erew in high-flying aircraft at high liabules may be exposed to sadiation risk.
-Satellite operations: single-event upsers, noise in imaging systems, and slight reduction of efficiency in solar panel are likely.
-Other systems: degraded HF radio propagation through the polar regions and navigation position errors likely.
-102 10 per cycle S 2 Moderate triological : passengers and crex in high-flying sinereft at high latitudes may be exposed to elevated radiation risk.
-102 25 per cycln 81 Minor Biological: none.
-Satellite operations: mone.
-Other systems: minor impacts on HF radio in the polar regions. to merger Hur impactors "ster" on "Rand to the measure, but other payable resources are the considered.
+Satellite operation : satellites may be madered usaless, memory impacts car cause loss of control, may cause scribe no image data, star-trackers may be unable to locate sources; permanent damage to solar panels passalle.
+Other systems : complete blackers of HF (high frequency) communications possible through the polar regions, and position errors make assignation operations externally difficult.
+10- Ferres than 1 per cycle S 4 Severe Biplogical: unavoidable radiation hazard to astronauts on EVA; passengers and crew in high-flying alteraft at high latitudes may be exposed to radiation risk.
+Satellite operations: may expenience memory device problems and noise on imaging systems; star-tracker problems may cause retentation problems, and solar panel efficiency can be degraded.
+Differ systems: blockout of HF radio communications through the polar regions and increased acvigation errors over several days are likely.
+10 3 per cycle S 3 Strong Elizagical: radiation hazard avoidance recommended for astronauts on EVA; passengers and erew in high-flying aircraft at high liabules may be exposed to radiation risk.
+Satellite operations: single-event upsets, noise in imaging systems, and slight reduction of efficiency in solar panel are likely.
+Other arejectus: degraded HF radio propagation through the polar regions and navigation position errors likely.
+10. 10 per cycle S 2 Moderate bimogical : passengers and crew in high-flying sinceoff at high latitudes may be exposed to elevated radiation risk.
+Satellite operations : infrequent single-event upsets possible.
+Other systems : effects on HF propagation through the polar regions, and navigation at polar cap locations possibly affected.
+102 25 per cycln 81 Minor Eliziogical: none.
+Satellite operationa: none.
+Other systems: minor impacts on HF radio in the polar regions. to merger Han impactelors' ster' on 'Based to this measure, but other physical resources are the considered.
 10 50 per cycle